James Darren: Gidget and singing

 Darren had a supporting role in the World War II film The Guns of Navarone (1961), a huge hit at the box office.
-However, Darren later said "The people handling my career at that point didn't really take advantage of it."
+However, he later said "The people handling my career at that point didn't really take advantage of it."
 Also popular was Gidget Goes Hawaiian (1961) where Darren reprised his role as Moondoggie; he had a new Gidget (Deborah Walley) and was given top billing.

 Darren had a good support role in a melodrama, Diamond Head (1962) with Charlton Heston.
 He played Moondoggie a third time in Gidget Goes to Rome (1962) which he later said he "hated...
 I didn't want to do it.
 I thought that I'd be doing those for the rest of my life."
+He told Entertainment Weekly in 2024, "They (Columbia Pictures) had me under contract; I was a prisoner.
+But with those young ladies (Sandra Dee, Deborah Walley, and Cindy Carol), it was the best prison I think I'll ever be in."

 He sang the title track for Under the Yum Yum Tree (1963).
+He also did voice-over work for Screen Gems' Hanna-Barbera animation unit.
+He was caricatured as teen idol "Jimmy Darrock" on an episode of The Flintstones, and was the singing voice of Yogi Bear in the theatrical feature, Hey There, It's Yogi Bear! (released 1964), on the song "Ven-e, Ven-o, Ven-a".
+Darren's seven-year contract with Columbia expired in 1963, and he did not renew it.
+His recording agreement with Colpix remained in force, and Colpix issued new records into 1965.
+In the same year he changed labels, signing with Warner Bros.
+Records where he had a Top-40 hit ("All", No. 35, 1967).

 Universal

 In 1963 Darren signed a seven-picture deal with Universal, starting with The Lively Set (1963).
 That teamed him with Pamela Tiffin, who was also in For Those Who Think Young (1964), a teen film Darren made for United Artists.

-He was the singing voice of Yogi Bear in the animated film, Hey There, It's Yogi Bear!
-(1964), on the song "Ven-e, Ven-o, Ven-a".
-Prior to that, he was the singing voice of his own character "Jimmy Darrock" on an episode of The Flintstones.
-However, the character's dialogue was provided by voice actor Lennie Weinrib.
+Nancy Sinatra appeared in the movie as well.
+Darren was the godfather of Nancy's daughter, AJ Lambert.

 Irwin Allen

-Darren guest starred on an episode of Voyage to the Bottom of the Sea as an Android Omar, that was produced by Irwin Allen.
-Allen then cast Darren in the lead of a series, as impulsive scientist and adventurer Tony Newman on the science fiction series, The Time Tunnel (1966–1967) with Robert Colbert and Lee Meriwether.
-When the series ended, Allen shot a brief pilot for a new series starring Darren, The Man from the 25th Century, but it was not picked up.
+Darren guest-starred on an episode of Irwin Allen's Voyage to the Bottom of the Sea.
+Allen then cast Darren in the lead of a series, as impulsive scientist and adventurer Tony Newman on the science fiction series The Time Tunnel (1966–1967) with Robert Colbert and Lee Meriwether.
+When the series ended, Allen shot a pilot for a new series starring Darren, The Man from the 25th Century, but it was not picked up.

-Darren then went to Europe to make Venus in Furs (1969) for Jess Franco then was reunited with Allen in City Beneath the Sea (1971).
+Darren went to Europe to make Venus in Furs (1969) for Jess Franco and was reunited with Allen in City Beneath the Sea (1971).